With Proton Mail, there are several main types of email addresses you can use:

 Hide your email address behind a unique alias

 Create a unique email alias and use it instead of using your @proton.me address.
-All emails sent to your randomly generated SimpleLogin alias (such as firstname.lastname@example.org) will be instantly forwarded to your Proton email address.
+All emails sent to your randomly generated Proton Pass or SimpleLogin alias (such as newsletter.rand0m@@passmail.net) will be instantly forwarded to your Proton Mail address.

-By using an email alias, keep your Proton Mail address hidden while still behind able to receive, reply and send emails to the sender, without even revealing your actual address.
+By using an email alias, you can keep your Proton Mail address hidden while still being able to receive, reply and send emails to the sender, without even revealing your actual address.
 This helps protect your email address from being misused.

 For example, Alice wants to make an online purchase, but she doesn’t want to receive all the marketing emails the website will send her long after her purchase.
-When creating an account to make her purchase, instead of using her real email address, “email@example.com”, she can use a SimpleLogin email alias like “firstname.lastname@example.org”.
+When creating an account to make her purchase, instead of using her real email address, “email@example.com”, she can use a Proton Pass email alias like “alice.wzzsn798523@@passmail.net”.